 Got to see those thin plastic cover like jellyfish, which apparently can kill human in just 2 min.

 Ko Lanta has many resorts lined up along the beaches.
 Even otherwise, most of the resorts and hostels give you free pick up and drop at the beaches.
 Or you can always hire bikes to roam around the island.

 AO NANG / KRABI

-Krabi is also one of the most sought after tourist destination.
-I stayed at Ao Nang and the airport is in Ao Nang and most of the time Ao Nang is referred as Krabi.
+Krabi is also one of the most sought-after tourist destinations.
+I stayed at Ao Nang, and the airport is in Ao Nang, and most of the time, Ao Nang is referred to as Krabi.

 A short video on the beaches and islands you just visited,